THolmes18/JavaScript-Projects/README.md

 Caluclator

-A basic calculator. users can add, subtract,multiply, and divide on a sleek web version of a calculator.
+A basic 4 funtion calculator. users can add, subtract,multiply, and divide on a sleek web version of a calculator.